 I always forget to thaw my chicken breasts.
 Every.
 Single.
 Time.
 Then dinner rolls around and I’m forced to use the microwave.
 Defrosting meat in the microwave sucks though.
 It ends up a bit cooked on the outside while still frozen in the middle.

 I don’t bother anymore, not since I learned that you can cook chicken breasts from frozen.
 You can even bread them frozen and they end up with a crunchy crust.

 I know it sounds odd to cook anything from frozen but really, don’t worry.
-The USDA says it’s safe (it’s at the very end of the Safe Thawing section).
+The USDA says it’s safe (it’s in the Cooking Frozen Foods section).
 Frozen poultry takes about 1 1/2 times longer to cook than fresh poultry.
 The USDA also reminds you to remove the giblets from a frozen bird before cooking.
 These must be cooked separately.

 How To Cook Frozen Chicken

 I prefer to use boneless chicken breasts or boneless thighs when cooking from frozen because they’re quicker.
 What you need to do is freeze the chicken pieces separately.
 Basically, you get them home from the grocery store and then put them in a single layer on a plate or tray and freeze.
 Once they’re frozen, package them together in a ziptop freezer bag.